Faculty

 Jacques Rouvier

-A virtuoso and profound musician, Jacques Rouvier has been awarded numerous international competitions, including the Viotti Prize, the Maria Canals Prize, and the Marguerite Long Jacques Thibaud Prize.
+A virtuoso and deeply insightful musician, Jacques Rouvier has enjoyed enormous success at international competitions, with his awards including the Viotti Prize, the Maria Canals Prize, and the Marguerite Long Jacques Thibaud Prize.
 For his complete recording of Maurice Ravel's piano works, he received the Grand Prix du Disque.
 In 1970, he founded the Rouvier-Kantorow-Muller Trio, with whom he performs regularly.
-In addition to teaching and judging at major international competitions such as the Tchaikovsky Competition Moscow, Marguerite Long Paris, Leeds Piano Competition, and Igancy Jan Paderewsky Competition, Jacques Rouvier performs regularly as a soloist and chamber musician in Europe and Asia.
+In addition to teaching and judging at major international competitions such as the International Tchaikovsky Competition, Marguerite Long Paris, Leeds Piano Competition and Igancy Jan Paderewsky Competition, Jacques Rouvier performs regularly as a soloist and chamber musician in Europe and Asia.

-Among his most prominent alumni are Arcadi Volodos, Helène Grimaud, David Fray, David Kadouch, Philippe Giusiano, Frank Braley, Yukio Yokoyama, Claire-Marie Le Guay, Mami Hagiwara etc.
+Among his most prominent alumni are Arcadi Volodos, Helène Grimaud, David Fray, David Kadouch, Philippe Giusiano, Frank Braley, Yukio Yokoyama, Claire-Marie Le Guay, Mami Hagiwara.